 DeepSeek vs ChatGPT: The Definitive 2026 Comparison

 OpenAI shipped GPT-5.5 on April 23, 2026, and DeepSeek countered with V4 Pro and V4 Flash the very next day.
-The two flagships now sit a few benchmark points apart on coding and reasoning, but the cost gap is enormous: DeepSeek V4 Flash output tokens cost $0.28 per million versus GPT-5.5 at $30, more than 100 times cheaper.
+The two flagships now sit a few benchmark points apart on coding and reasoning, but the cost gap is enormous: DeepSeek V4 Flash output tokens cost $0.28 per million versus $30 for OpenAI’s flagship, more than 100 times cheaper.
 That single number reshapes the entire DeepSeek vs ChatGPT debate.
-This guide compares the current 2026 flagships head to head across performance, pricing, features, privacy, and real-world use cases.
-You’ll see the canonical benchmark numbers, monthly cost scenarios at different scales, the privacy and censorship reality of each platform, and a clear […]
+This guide compares the 2026 flagships head to head across performance, pricing, features, privacy, and real-world use cases.
+OpenAI’s GPT-5.6 (its Sol, Terra, and Luna tiers) reached general availability on July 9, 2026 and GPT-5.6 Sol is now the default reasoning […]

 Thumbnail with bold headline “DEEPSEEK PRICING 2026 / WHAT YOU ACTUALLY PAY” in yellow and white text on a dark blue gradient background, featuring a single DeepSeek logo tile with a glowing whale icon on the right.